docker-science/docker-science.github.io/index.md

 # Cycle of Machine Learning projects

+Machine learning projects consist of three steps (Experiments, Code simplification, and Deployment).
+The following is the image of the cycle.

 <img src="resources/images/cycle-of-ml.jpg" style="width: 75%;" />

+In the begging we do experiments in Jupyter Notebook interactively.
+Then we simplify the code written in the notebooks.
+In this step, add test, refactor code, apply linter, make library and CI.
+After we finished the code simplification, we deploy the model to production use.
+In this phase, we add batch scripts or service using the library created at the previous step.
+After deployment, we continue the improvement of model in Jupyter Notebook again.

 # Work in Docker container in every step of the Machine Learning project